tuligma/Piscine-Python-for-Data-Science-2025/d03/ex01/ex01_sys_th.md

 	-Input: Create a data file that contains the data to be drawn.
 	-Input: Draw the graph using the command 'termgraph <datafile> --color {color,color}' from the terminal
 	-Output: It will show the graph on the terminal
-	-Input: Create a shell script name 'pies_bar.sh' and put the command used to draw the graph
 	-Input: Create a shell script named 'pies_bars.sh' and put the command used to draw the graph
 	-Input: Deactivate the environment.

 #### Feedback/Adaptation: How does the system respond to failure or success?
 	-Success: Prints the graph, if the environment is active, and the shell script 'pies_bars.sh' is executed
-	-Failure: If 'termgraph' is not installed and activated.
 	-Failure: If 'termgraph' is not installed and activated.
 		Data file problem:
 			- if the file is empty.